pureskillgg/glhf/README.md

 Additionally, this handler supports redriving events from dead-letter queues connected to both `onFailure` and event rules.

+The full lifecycle of an event is explained below:
 - EventBridge invokes the function as an [Asynchronous invocation].
 - If EventBridge cannot invoke the target function, it will put the event in the DLQ after exhausting the allotted retry attempts.